Urban planning of Sydney: Beginning of modern planning

 In the 19th century, the sanitary movement agitated for urban improvement for better public health.
 Following the outbreaks of disease and accumulation of unsanitary buildings, the City of Sydney Improvement Act was passed in 1879.
 This was followed by the Land for Public Purposes Acquisition Act in 1880, allowing the creation of parklands.
 Parks from this era include Redfern Park and (?).
 A minimum width for streets of 20.1 metres was set in 1881.
 However, by the 1890s the ideas of laissez-faire liberalism were dominant.

 In 1900, an outbreak of bubonic plague took place in the city.
 Inspired by British royal commissions into improving urban conditions, such as the Poor Law Commission, the 1909 Royal Commission for the Improvement of the City of Sydney and Its Suburbs was established for a similar purpose.
 The commission recommended building underground railways in the city centre and electrifying the suburban lines.
-A new Building Act to regulate urban design was also suggested, as well as the demolishing of Darlinghurst Gaol for a park or an monumental building.
+A new Building Act to regulate urban design was also suggested, as well as the demolishing of Darlinghurst Gaol for a park or a monumental building.

 A key figure in the beginning of formal planning in Sydney was John Sulman, who had begun advocating for planning in The Daily Telegraph in 1907, and gave testimony to the 1909 Royal Commission.
 Instead of a grid plan (such as the Hoddle Grid in Melbourne), he advocated for a 'spider's web' network of roads.
 Other ideas of his included the extension of Martin Place and the widening of various streets.
 He also taught urban planning at the University of Sydney.